Historic Preservation

 Historic District Redevelopment

-Placemaking is the art of putting people back together and the historic district where they belong.
 There is a hidden density and potential for redevelopment in your Main Street areas, Historic Preservation become the catalyst for sustainable redevelopment.
+Are you capitalizing on the inherent value of your town's built assets?
+Listen in as a national expert shares her vision for green historic preservation:

 Adaptive Reuse

 Modern historic preservation and adaptive reuse go together like peas and carrots.
 Formally, recognized as worthy of receiving historic tax-credits, building rehabilitation is the modern accepted standard for treatment of historic property.
-So long as the “character defining features” rehabilitation allows a certain level of modernization.
-This includes the use of the building.
+Can a 1920s duplex be transformed into a single-family dream home?
+Discover how adaptive reuse breathes new life into neglected spaces:

 Mixed-use Development